Robert Jacobus Forbes: Other publications

 With E. J. Dijksterhuis in 1963 Forbes published a History of Science and Technology with Penguin Books in two volumes.
 The first volume covered Ancient Times to the Seventeenth Century, and the second the Eighteenth and Nineteenth Centuries.
-Two of his latests works were The principal works of Simon Stevin published in 1966, and The Conquest of Nature: Technology and Its Consequences published in 1968.
+Two of his latest works were The principal works of Simon Stevin published in 1966, and The Conquest of Nature: Technology and Its Consequences published in 1968.